fejbl2/lectures/How Chrome v142 broke single sign on/README.md

 1. **no 10s seconds** waiting (iframe navigates and main JS reads the fragment part)

 In other words, there is different behaviour in the first and subsequent requests.
 Which should probably not be happeninng.
 I tried doing an [AI analysis](./AiChromiumAnalysis.md) of the releavant Chromium source code.
-But it felt like it is lying to me.
+But it mostly hallucinated.
 However, there must be _some_ issue.

-What is even more interesting - on 2025-11-06, the requests were always blocked.
+What is even more interesting - with the same Chrome version, on 2025-11-06, the requests were always blocked.
 On 2025-11-08 (just two days later), this strange behaviour occured.

 <img src="always-dns.jpg" alt="It's always DNS" width="200"/>